mautic/mautic-documentation/pages/03.Setup/02. How to update Mautic/01.Updating at the command line/docs.en.md

 If you don't provide the information above as a minimum, the person who might try to help you will have to ask you for it, so please save them the trouble and provide the information upfront.
 Also, importantly, please be polite.
 Mautic is an Open Source project, and people are giving their free time to help you.

-If you are sure that you have discovered a bug and you want to report it to developers, you can do so on [Github][mautic-github].
-GitHub should **not** be used for requesting support or asking for help with configuration errors.
-Always post on the forums first if you are not sure, and the community will advise you if a bug report is necessary.
+If you are sure that you have discovered a bug and you want to report it to developers, you can do so on [GitHub][mautic-github].
+GitHub **shouldn't** be where you request support or ask for help with configuration errors.
+Always post on the forums first if you are not sure, if a bug report is appropriate this can be linked to the forum thread.

 [update-failed]: </troubleshooting/update-failed>
 [support-forums]: <https://forum.mautic.org/support>